IBIData/nos-forms-jquery/README.md

     "formGroup": true,
     "minlength": 6,
     "maxlength": 20,
-    "message": {
+    "messages": {
         "required": "You must enter a password!",
-        "minlength": "Your password must be at least 6 characters" }
+        "minlength": "Your password must be at least 6 characters", "invalid": "Your passwords do not match!" // add the 'invalid' message when you are confirming passwords }
 }
 ```